csc-training/hpc-python/docs/mooc/numerical-computing/simple-operations.md

 NumPy provides also a wide range of elementary mathematical functions (sin, cos, exp, sqrt, log, ...) that work with arrays (as well as single values).
-In many ways it can be used as a drop-in replacement for the `math` module.
+In many ways NumPy can be used as a drop-in replacement for the `math` module.

 ~~~python
 import numpy, math